unnikpanicker/react-signature-pad/README.md

 # React Signature Pad

 A lightweight, customizable signature pad component for React, built with TypeScript.
-Capture user signatures, save them as images, clear the pad, and optionally download them in various formats.
-Perfect for e-signatures and drawing applications.
+Capture user signatures, save them as images, clear the pad, and optionally download them in jpeg and png formats.
+Good for e-signatures applications.

 ## Screenshots
 ![alt text](assets/image-1.png)